adi290491/Task-Tracker-CLI/README.md

 # Task-Tracker-CLI
 This is a basic Task Tracker CLI developed in Go.
 This project is a minimalistic one in the sense that there are no external libraries, or interaction with databases to manage your tasks.
 All the tasks are stored in a tasks.json file which is created when you first add a task.

+This is part of projects from Roadmap.sh that can be found here: https://roadmap.sh/projects/task-tracker

 ## FEATURES
 1. Add
    ```bash